JuliusAF/CFG-work/README.md

 - LHS and RHS are divided by '->'
 - Multiple production rules for a single non-terminal may either be separated by a new line, or by '|'
 - Whitespaces are ignored
+- The empty rule, aka lambda, is represented by '&'

 ### Functionality